 For more general information regarding driving for the University please refer to the Vehicle and Driver Handbook provided by the Estates Department.

 When hiring a vehicle on behalf of the University please notify the Insurance Section by completing and returning the Vehicle Hire Form once the vehicle information becomes available.
 With the introduction of the Motor Insurance Database, we are now required to inform insurers immediately of acquisitions and disposals of motor vehicles, and any vehicles on temporary hire or loan for a period of more than 14 days.
-If hiring a minibus, please refer to the 'Driving Minibuses' section below.
+If hiring a minibus, please refer to the 'Driving Minibuses' section above.

 For car hire within the UK, to ensure that the hire vehicle is covered, it is vital that users read the guidance and conditions laid out on this page.
 Failure to do so may mean that the vehicle is not insured.